zelenushechka/kyverno-keptn-workshop/docs/final-exam.md

 Your task is to create three Kyverno Policies to automatically fix the issue.

 1. The first policy should create a load test job as soon as a flag is changed in the flagdefinition custom resource.
+  - You can find the Job in `/excercises/final-exam/load-test-job.yaml`
+  - You need to watch the API Group Kind `FeatureFlag` for an `UPDATE` operation.
+  - Use label selectors to explicitly watch the flagdefinition for the `demo-app`
+    ```
+    app: sample-app
+    type: feature-flag
+    ```

 2. The second policy should check if the load test job is completed and trigger a KeptnAnalysis.
+  - You can find a KeptnAnalysis in `/excercises/final-exam/keptn-analysis.yaml`.
+  - You need to watch the API Group Kind `Job/status` for an `UPDATE` operation.
+  - Use a precondition to check if the Job is completed `request.object.status.succeeded`

 3. The third policy should check the result of the KeptnAnalysis and roll back the flagdefinition to it's previous state.
-To do this, we have already prepared a Job which you can find in the root of the repository.
+  - You can find the Job in `/excercises/final-exam/argo-rollback.yaml`.
+  - You need to watch the API Group Kind `Analysis/status` for an `UPDATE` operation.
+  - Use a precondition to check if the Analysis is completed `request.object.status.state == "Completed"` and the roll back if  `request.object.status.pass != "pass"` be aware that this field does not exist if the Analysis is not completed or failed.

 ## Tipps and Lessons Learned